Live casino sites

 Streaming quality and latency

+Latency and video stability are critical factors in the usability of live casino platforms.
 Streaming quality is a critical factor in the usability of live casino platforms.
-High-definition video enhances visibility of cards, wheel movements, and dealer actions, which contributes to transparency.
-However, resolution alone is not sufficient; stability and latency are equally important.
+High-definition video improves visibility of cards, wheel movements, and dealer actions, while stable connections ensure that gameplay remains uninterrupted.

 Interface integration and user experience